-Informal leadership refers to an individual's ability to be perceived as a leader because of their reputation, credibility and influence in the workplace.
-Individuals within an organization view informal leaders as worthy of following or listening to.
-While informal leaders don't hold a position of power within their organization and don't control who follows them, they can still influence those around them.
+Informal leadership refers to an individual's ability to influence other employees positively because of their reputation and credibility in the workplace.
+Employees within an organization view informal leaders as worthy of following.
+While informal leaders don't hold a position of power within their organization and don't dictate who follows them, they can still affect the actions and thoughts of those around them.

 Traits of an informal leader

 Typically, informal leaders have a certain set of traits that help them earn their reputation.
 Knowing these traits and focusing on them throughout your workday can increase your chances of receiving this recognition in the future.
 Note that informal leaders develop these traits over time.
 Here are some common traits of an informal leader:

 A giving nature: Informal leaders offer their assistance without ulterior motives.
 They recognize what an organization needs and complete the relevant tasks even if they don't receive a direct benefit or incentive.